Ceremony Before a Catholic Wedding: Chosen Union, Commitment Ceremonies, and Catholic Convalidation Explained

 Thinking about a ceremony before Catholic wedding plans are finalized?
-There’s a way to mark this moment meaningfully — but it isn’t a wedding ceremony, and that distinction matters deeply.
+There’s a way to mark this moment meaningfully — but the type of ceremony matters deeply, and not every option is the right fit.

 I get this call more often than you might expect.
 A couple wants to plan a ceremony before Catholic wedding preparations take over — a beautiful, heartfelt moment in San Francisco, somewhere meaningful, before the full liturgy of the Church.
 They’re not asking me to replace the sacrament.
 They’re asking whether there’s something they can do now, together, that honors the weight of what they’re building — before the license, before the Mass.